usnistgov/OSCAL-Pages/src/content/_index.md

 Control-based information expressed using OSCAL formats allows you to:

+- Translate policy standards of your enterprise to code in a strucutred and industry standard format
 - Easily access control information from security and privacy control catalogs
 - Establish and share machine-readable control baselines
 - Maintain and share actionable, up-to-date information about how controls are implemented in your systems